prateekrai1/opensearch-build/README.md

 ## Copyright

 Copyright OpenSearch Contributors.
-See [NOTICE](NOTICE) for details.
+See [NOTICE](NOTICE) for details.   
-N e w   c o n t e n t   i n   m a i n  
- 